Wellington Designated Waters Fisheries

-The upper or headwaters of the Rangitikei River and its tributaries (north of the Ohinewaione Stream confluence, 9 km upstream of the Springvale Bridge) has been designated as a backcountry fishery (see Map below).
+The upper or headwaters of the Rangitikei River and its tributaries (north of the Ohinewaione Stream confluence, 9 km upstream of the Springvale Bridge) is a Designated Waters Fishery (see Map below).

 The headwaters of the Rangitikei River are both nationally and internationally significant as a rainbow trout fishery.

 The upper Rangitikei River is quite difficult to access.
 Flying in via helicopter is the usual option adopted by most anglers, however, there are tracks where tramping in is possible (although it can take one to two days).
 Another difficulty is the large proportion of land that is in private ownership and is leased to various operators/guides.
 Similarly, a large proportion is Defence Force land, administered by the NZ Army.
 Wellington Fish & Game is currently investigating ownership and access issues.